 The cost to the people of NL of the first downgrade to BBB+ would be $40 million per year by 2022/23, if we accept the government forecast that debt will rise to $20 billion by 2022/23.

 The cost to us of a second downgrade to BBB would be an increase of $100 million per year.
 You won’t see this discussed in the budget papers.

 These numbers are daunting enough, assuming we can somehow pay the debt service charges.
 The more important consequence is that many institutions will be prevented from lending to us.
 As noted above, the number of institutions willing to lend to Saskatchewan dropped from 150 to 25.
 We are then in uncharted waters, and predictions as to how the situation will evolve become dodgy.

 What we can say for sure is that the result will be a loss of our independence, autonomy and sovereignty as a province to international finance and the federal government.

 CBC budget commentator Larry Short could not see any way through this dire mess other than cuts.
 And Larry was not even addressing the impact of a doubling of electricity rates on the Island when Muskrat Falls power comes online in the middle of 2020!
 This will amount to what I call a perfect storm – a rare event where a combination of circumstances aggravates a situation drastically.

 I have been on the Connect with Crosbie tour assessing my prospects for a bid for leader of the PC Party of Newfoundland and Labrador.
 When the party decides, probably by June, the timing of the leadership selection process, I will decide whether to become an official candidate.

 In the meantime, I have been talking to party members personally and by telephone, and exploring the depths of our spending problem.
-I have also been focusing on win-win solutions that don’t just involve cuts.
+I have also been focusing on win-win solutions.
 I will be discussing these solutions as time goes on.

 Thank you to Janice McKinnon for her personal advice, and to the financial experts who briefed me on the above numbers.